 The important aspect is to keep an intact group of followers and provide them your best service and content that will have them engaging with you and sharing with others.

-Step 3 - Continue content marketing.
+Step 3 - Focus on content marketing.

 Providing content still matters—greatly.
 Now that you are on social media, do not bombard your customers with hard-sell promotions.
 Give them quality content that they would like to discuss and share.
 Educate them about how your products will solve their problems.
 Once you are able to deliver good content, your customers will be more confident in trying your products or services.
 The game is sowing the seeds and reaping tomorrow.